All Episodes

 Thank you.

-I just want to know if uh this Russian Trump collusion thing turns out to be a big hoax.
+I just want to know if this Russian Trump collusion thing turns out to be a big hoax.

-And uh I think Mueller I think Mueller's office is leaking.
+And I think Mueller's office is leaking.

-Oh, you want to interview Trump.
+Oh, you want to interview Trump?

-Yeah, okay, we've heard that a million times.
+Okay, we've heard that a million times.

-Uh all right, we got a lot coming up in the course of the program.
+All right, we got a lot coming up in the course of the program.

-Byron York, Sheryl Atkinson.
+Byron York, Cheryl Atkinson.

 All right, when we come back, the latest on Deep State Gate.

-Yes, state sponsored sabotage trying to steal and influence a presidential election and unseat a duly elected president.
+Yes, state-sponsored sabotage, trying to steal and influence a presidential election and unseat a duly elected president.

 No, this is your show.